1 Step Program in Achieving Your New Year's Resolution

 Did you ever write a letter, business report or term paper and at times find your fingers flying across the keyboard?

 Since written words are symbols of objects, ideas or feelings, could the physical process of entering these words onto a page actually create a subconscious connection?
+I believe it does.
+When you use language to communicate on paper, you need to process the information on a subconscious level.

 The help you are getting while creating your list of goals is coming straight from your powerful subconscious mind.
 Why not take advantage of the power of your mind in achieving your goals?